-A. Customer understands that Broker's failure (with respect to these Terms and Conditions) to insist at any time upon strict compliance with any term contained therein, or any delay or failure on Broker's behalf to exercise any power or right given to Broker shall at no time operate as a waiver of such power or right, nor shall any single or partial exercise preclude any other further exercise.
-All rights and remedies given to Broker in the Platform Documentation are cumulative and not exclusive of any other rights or remedies to which Broker is entitled.
+A. Customer understands that eToro's failure (with respect to these Terms and Conditions), or the failure of eToro with respect to a Customer Agreement, to insist at any time upon strict compliance with any term contained therein, or any delay or failure on eToro's behalf to exercise any power or right given to eToro shall at no time operate as a waiver of such power or right, nor shall any single or partial exercise preclude any other further exercise.
+All rights and remedies given to eToro in the Platform Documentation are cumulative and not exclusive of any other rights or remedies to which eToro is entitled.